 1. Add bike racks

-Bikes are a popular solution for getting around in a dense city without a car.
-Portland, for example, has decreased car usage by investing in bike shares and bike paths.
+Bikes are a popular way to get around in a dense urban city without a car.
+Portland, for example, has reduced car use by investing in bike-sharing and bike paths.

-If your residents have replaced their cars with bikes, they’ll appreciate a storage area on your property specifically for bicycles.
+If your residents have replaced their cars with bikes, they’ll appreciate a dedicated bicycle storage area on your property.
 Designate a section in your parking garage for bicycle storage, or install a bike rack in your courtyard.
-You could also hand out bike locks to your residents to allow them to secure their bicycles on your property without a larger investment.
+You could also hand out bike locks to your residents so they can secure their bicycles on your property without a large investment.

 2. Repurpose your parking lot